feroult/yawp-site/guides/index.md

 * Finally, the __API__ section describes in deeper detail more advaced aspects of each of the framework's features.

-Please [let us know](https://github.com/feroult/yawp/issues) about any information that you've missed in the documentation.
+Please [let us know](https://github.com/feroult/yawp/issues) about any information that you've missed.